Change of Status » F-2 to F-1

 - Pay the SEVIS fee

 After the appointment, the International Education Advisor will mail the Change of Status application to USCIS for adjudication.
-Normal processing time is approximately 90 days.
+Processing time at USCIS can be lengthy and unpredictable.
 Students will be notified when their documents have been returned.

 - An application to change status does not result in a visa.
 If you leave the U.S. and intend to reenter in F-1 status, you must request an F-1 visa at the U.S. Consulate before you return to the U.S.